 - User Configs & Home Directory

-Linux system have three basic types of users accounts each one of them have a UID range associated with it.
+Linux systems have three basic types of user accounts each one of them has a UID range associated with it.
 We will learn how to verify and change user UIDs on our system.

 Root User

-The root user is created when the system is installed, this user has the UID equal to Zero (0) and have permissions to access all services and files on the system.
-For instance keep this account secure and avoid share the root password with anyone.
+The root user is created when the system is installed, this user has the UID equal to Zero (0) and has permissions to access all services and files on the system.
+For instance, keep this account secure and avoid sharing the root password with anyone.

 System Accounts

-These type of accounts are used by system services like apache, mysql, squid or email service they have UIDs between 1 and 999.
+These types of accounts are used by system services like apache, mysql, squid, or email service They have UIDs between 1 and 999.

 Regular Accounts

-Regular accounts are users with limited permissions defined by the system administrator to execute standard procedures the UID range associated with them are between 1000 and 65535.
+Regular accounts are users with limited permissions defined by the system administrator to execute standard procedures the UID range associated with them is between 1000 and 65535.

 User Type | UID Range | Description |